habi/EAWAG-manuscript/manuscript.md

 Data on such automatically extracted otoliths, like volume and geometric information like eccentricity and moments of inertia is biologically interesting as the otoliths grow with the age of the fish.
 One could help estimate the age of wild fishes using a calibration based on the otolith measurements of a fish of known age.
 It is worth nothing that estimation of age of tropical fishes is not as simple as for fishes from temperate regions where one can distinguish summer and winter layers within the otolith.

+To our best knowledge, no fully automated method for non-destructive otolith extraction from high-resolution tomographic data has been published up to now.
+Vasconcelos-Filho et al. [doi:10.3389/fmars.2019.00728] show a potentially objective method to count growth rings in otoliths of six fish species, but performed their study on extracted otoliths "embedded in a styrofoam cube", while our method non-destructively extracts the otoliths from the tomographic data.
+Gu et al. [@doi:10.1016/j.micron.2022.103342] also provide detailed insight into otolith and combine microtomographic imaging (with unknown voxel size) with scanning electron microscopy, but also mention that the "otoliths were removed [from *Bahaba taipingensis*], cleaned and kept dry for morphologic observation".

 ### Outlook